About Nuclear Weapons Education Project

 Physics Dept., Lab for Nuclear Science, MIT

 Nuclear weapons pose an enormous threat to the future of humanity.
-It is important that individuals, particularly those who grew up after the end of the Cold War, learn about what nuclear weapons are and their effects on the world.
-The MIT Nuclear Weapons Education Project aims to support this goal by providing materials for lectures or discussions at introductory course levels.
+It is important that individuals, particularly those who grew up after the end of the Cold War, learn about what nuclear weapons are and their effects on the health and environment.
+The MIT Nuclear Weapons Education Project aims to support this goal by providing materials for lectures or discussions at graduate and undergraduate course levels.

-Let’s consider some questions and topics that could be discussed:
+Let’s consider some questions and topics that are discussed here:

 - What are nuclear weapons and what damage do they cause?